Background

 What are the emotions in dreams of nightmares?

-Nightmare dreams are much more related to fear, more related to pain, and more related to hatred than dreams in general.
+Dreams of nightmares are much more related to fear, more related to pain, and more related to hatred than dreams in general.
 They are less related to happiness, less related to sadness, and less related to grief and sorrow.

 less than usual